Al Lewis: Early life

-Lewis was born Abraham Meister on April 30, 1923 in Manhattan; the son of Alexander Meister, house painter and immigrant from Minsk, Belarus, and Ida Neidel, garment worker and immigrant from the Russian Empire; his family was Jewish.
-Two brothers were Phillip and Henry.
+immigrants from the Russian Empire; His two brothers were Phillip and Henry.
 He had originally given his birth year as 1910.
 His reputed early radio work in the mid-1930s would indicate the earlier birth date, as did an off-the-cuff remark on the TVLegends interview, 2002, where he says "not a bad memory for 92".
 Ted Lewis, his son, firmly said his father was born in 1923 in Brownsville, Brooklyn, New York.
 Other sources placed his birth in Wolcott, New York, but no official record of his birth has been published to date (2006), and officials in Wolcott say they have no record of any Meister.
 The Times wrote: "Lewis was born Albert Meister, probably in 1923, but he insisted that he was born in 1910.
 This, and Lewis's many other questionable stories, means that much of the actor's life is a broth of conjecture that his fans will no doubt squabble over for years to come."
 On his application for a Social Security number, completed sometime between 1936 and 1950, Lewis gave his date of birth as April 30, 1923.
+The 1925 New York State census lists Abe Meister, age 2, living with his parents Alexander and Ida Meister on 99th Street.
 The 1940 census lists an Albert Meister "age 16" living on Douglass (today's Strauss) Street in Brooklyn, New York.